Very Normal Usage

 EMPLOYEE OF THE WEEK:

 Sebastian is Employee of the Week, and you can, too!
 It’s how I have predictable money, which is both Cool and Good because we live in capitalist hell-world.
 If everyone who read the comic in a month chipped in $1, I’d be able to turn down most freelance work and focus on doing Hell, Inc. stuff and my own graphic novels!
-That would be preeeeetty cool.
-Especially now, because I am brooooke.

 You can help Hell, Inc. for free by voting for it on Top Webcomics, which has been a great way to draw in new readers.
 Click the banner below to vote daily!

-Next Week: Sara’s journey to the conference floor.
+Next Week: Helen barges in with an important update.
 Read it early on Patreon!